-Performance outcomes Acceptable outcomes For development that is accepted subject to requirements and assessable development Caretaker's accommodation and dwelling un nits PO1 Caretaker's accommodation or dwelling units do not compromise the productivity of the AO1.1 Gross floor area of the dwelling does not exceed 100m . primary use.
+Performance outcomes Acceptable outcomes For development that is accepted subject to requirements and assessable development Caretaker's accommodation and dwelling un nits PO1 Caretaker's accommodation or dwelling units do not compromise the productivity of the AO1.1 Gross floor area of the dwelling does not exceed 100m 2 . primary use.
 AO1.2 There is only one caretaker's accommodation or dwelling unit on the premises.
 PO2 Caretaker's accommodation or dwelling units provide a reasonable level of amenity for occupants.
 AO2.1 The dwelling is a permanent structure.
 PO3 Development minimises impacts on surrounding areas, including sensitive land uses and non-industrial zoned land, having regard to noise, odour, vibration, air or light emissions.
 AO3.1 Development achieves the acoustic quality objectives stated in the Queensland Environmental Protection Act 1994: Environmental Protection (Noise) Policy 2019: Schedule 1.
 When measured from the windows of habitable rooms of the nearest dwelling, illumination does not exceed: (1) during opening hours: 25 lux; and (2) after opening hours, 4 lux.
 Editor's note-For measurement guidance, refer to the Australian Standard for the Control of the Obtrusive Effects of Outdoor Lighting AS4282 - 1997.
 AO3.3 Vibrations do not exceed the maximum acceptable levels identified in Australian Standard AS2670 Evaluation of human exposure to whole of body vibration, Part 2: continuous and shock induced vibration in buildings (1-80Hz) when measured at the boundary of the site.
 AO3.4 Development achieves the air quality objectives stated in the Queensland Environmental Protection Act 1994: Environmental Protection (Air) Policy 2019: Schedule 1.
 AO3.5

-Perfo rmance outcomes Acceptable outcomes Odour levels do not exceed 2.5 OU, 99.5%, 1 hour average on any land, other than land included in an industrial or mixed use zone.
+Deviewmence outcomes A coentable outcomes Performance outcomes Acceptable outcomes Odour levels do not exceed 2.5 OU, 99.5%, 1 hour average on any land, other than land included in an industrial or mixed use zone.
 Editor's note - for further information on odour reports and methodology refer to Planning Scheme Policy 6 - Environmental Emissions.
-For a ssessable development Uses ational establishments are directly related hospital or medical sciences.
-No acceptable outcome is nominated. to hos trial uses do not create or increase risk spital operations or otherwise adversely on the hospital.
+For assessable development Uses PO4 Educational establishments are directly related to the hospital or medical sciences.
 No acceptable outcome is nominated.
-PO6 Resid (1) (2) (3) lential development is: for temporary accommodation purposes; directly related to the hospital or health care services; and located and designed to minimise and mitigate any impacts associated with nearby non residential activities.
-No acceptable outcome is nominated. small and drink outlets, shops and offices are scale and provide services primarily for businesses, patients and workers.
-AO7.1 Any food and drink outlet, shop or office on the site: (1) has a total gross floor area of 150m2; and (2) does not have a drive through facility. hospi lopment does not prejudice the ongoing tal and health care operations or their tial to expand on land within the zone.
+PO5 Industrial uses do not create or increase risk to hospital operations or otherwise adversely impact on the hospital.
 No acceptable outcome is nominated.
-Built form lopment is designed to incorporate ng elements that: exhibit a high degree of interest through the use of colour, angles, materials and shadows; establish a human scale; provide interesting, functional and attractive facades that contribute to the streetscape setting and pedestrian experience; and No acceptable outcome is nominated.
+PO6 Residential development is: (1) for temporary accommodation purposes; (2) directly related to the hospital or health care services; and (3) located and designed to minimise and mitigate any impacts associated with nearby non residential activities.
+PO7 Food and drink outlets, shops and offices are small scale and provide services primarily for local businesses, patients and workers.
+PO8 Development does not prejudice the ongoing hospital and health care operations or their AO7.1 Any food and drink outlet, shop or office on the site: (1) has a total gross floor area of 150m2; and (2) does not have a drive through facility.
+No acceptable outcome is nominated. potential to expand on land within the zone.
+Built form I PO9 Development is designed to incorporate building elements that: (1) exhibit a high degree of interest through the use of colour, angles, materials and shadows; (2) establish a human scale; (3) provide interesting, functional and attractive facades that contribute to the streetscape setting and pedestrian experience; and No acceptable outcome is nominated.